Top three reasons to hike the Rainbow Mountain

 Full-Day Group Rainbow Mountain Hike

 Set out on an adventure in the early morning hours and witness the beauty of Peruvian nature.
 Hike through small villages, meet the locals, and immerse yourself in their culture.
 You will be greeted by herds of alpacas and llamas, and if you’re lucky, you might even spot vicunas and an occasional chinchilla.
-Witness the Rainbow Mountain in all its glory, take some photos, and explore the unique area.
-Let your guide make the most of your day and make some memories for a lifetime!
+Witness the Rainbow Mountain in all its glory, take some photos, and explore the unique area on a day trip with a seasoned guide.

 2-Day Group Ausangate and Rainbow Mountain Hike

-Let your guide take you to one of the most spectacular places on Earth.
+Head out on a two-day guided hiking tour of Rainbow Mountain, one of the most spectacular places on Earth!
 After an early start, reach Quesionu and embark on a 4-hour hike until you get to the base camp.
 Spend the rest of the day exploring and getting to know your group, and in the evening, relax and enjoy the wonderful starry skies.
 The next morning, wake up early to catch the sunrise, have breakfast, and continue your journey to Rainbow Mountain.
 Once you’re there, enjoy the marvelous colors and views from the top before heading back to Cusco!

 Meet your guides